Frequently Asked Questions

-Yes, look at our program pages – most of those listed as being for "begginers" or "all levels" combine Russian language with classes in English on various subjects.
-Note that in summer some of these programs are only offered in Russian.
-If you are interested in a particular subject, we might be able to arrange individual study in English on that topic – contact us.
+Yes, look at our program pages – most of those listed as being for "beginners" or "all levels" will generally combine Russian language with classes in English on various subjects.
+Courses in Poland come with no language requirement and are taught entirely in English.
+If you are interested in a particular subject, we might be able to arrange individual study in English on that topic as a supplemental course to your regular program – contact us.

 What program would you recommend if I’m interested in art?

-The Arts in Russia program deserves special attention, hosted at the Hermitage, the most famous art museum in St. Petersburg, Russia.
+Our Art and Museums in Russia program deserves special attention.
+It is hosted at the Hermitage, the most famous art museum in St. Petersburg, Russia.
 It is not only for art students but for anyone with a strong interest in the arts and culture as a way of understanding the people and history of Russia.
 We strongly recommend considering it.

 How can I best integrate study abroad into my long-term education?

-We recommend a summer introduction to Russia after your first year of college study, followed by a semester or year of intensive study abroad during your third year, with Russian language, history, and culture classes taken at your home university in between.
-This schedule not only provides intensive vocabulary development at the appropriate stages of your Russian language career, but also provides you with experiences that will shape your studies ahead.
+We recommend a summer abroad after your first year of college study (to introduce you to your country of choice), followed by a semester or year of intensive study abroad during your third year, with language, history, and culture classes taken at your home university in between.
+This schedule not only provides intensive vocabulary development at the appropriate stages of your language career, but also provides you with experiences that will shape your studies ahead.

 3. Program Rules (back to top)